retaildevcrews/helium/README.md

 #### Create a Service Principal for Container Registry

 > Currently, App Service cannot access ACR via Managed Identity, so we have to create a Service Principal and grant access to that SP
+>
+> Note: You will encounter an unauthorized error creating the SP with a `Contributor` role or lower.
+Ensure you have `Owner` access to the account to create the SP.

 ```bash